094459/newsletter-oss-projects/README.md

 **aws-signer-oci-artifacts**

 [aws-signer-oci-artifacts](https://aws-oss.beachgeek.co.uk/3km) this project is used to demonstrate how OCI artefacts can be signed and verified in a development pipeline.
 Zhuo-Wei Lee, Alontay Ellis, and Rajarshi Das have put together a blog post to help you get started, so if this project interests you, make sure you dive into [Signing and Validating OCI Artifacts with AWS Signer](https://aws-oss.beachgeek.co.uk/3kn).(#185)

+**aws-size**

+[aws-size](https://aws-oss.beachgeek.co.uk/4hv) is a great tool that **AWS Community Builder Jason Kao** that checks hard to find size limits and usage for AWS which can help provide advance warning to teams about resource limits in AWS before it's too late.
+Usage of these limits are not covered by AWS provided tooling such as Service Quotas and Trusted Advisor.
+Read the introduction blog post, [Introducing aws-size: A New Open Source Tool for Difficult Service Limit Visibility in AWS](https://www.fogsecurity.io/blog/aws-size-release) to find out more. (#213)

 **awsviz**